philamp/jellygrail/README.md

 ## Kodi setup recommended

-- Jellyfin add-on
+- Jellyfin add-on (with 'add-on' paths, not 'native' paths, otherwise you loose the functionnality to choose the video variant upon play)
 - Artic Horizon 2 skin
-- Keymap editor add-on
+- Keymap editor add-on (optionnal)
 - a4k subtitles add-on